Unravel the industry.

 Early Majority set out to disrupt how outerwear is made and experienced.
 Founded by Joy Howard (formerly of Patagonia, Nike, Lyft), the brand confronted industry standards with its modular layering system, Web3 integration, DAO-based membership, and commitment to circularity.

-I partnered with Early Majority to expand the identity into a comprehensive design language.
-Over our two-year collaboration, the company grew from a seed-stage startup to an early-growth brand, raising $5M and ultimately being acquired by Mason & Fifth.
+Over our three-year collaboration, the company evolved from a seed-stage startup into an early-growth brand, raising more than $5M before its acquisition by Mason & Fifth.

 Maintaining this dualism across touchpoints was key.
 The tension became a source of creative energy and gave the system range, from product storytelling to experimental collaborations.